-The second step involves the use of tin snips which will help you cut the length of the J molding.
+The second step involves the use of tin snips which will help you cut the length of the J molding that goes around the window.
 Ensure that the molding is two inches longer than the width of the window.
 Use a utility knife to cut 1-inch notch off the J molding on both ends across the top side.
 You should then cut in from the tin snips ends along the corner.
 Snap off the resulting piece.

 In the third step, you will be installing the J molding.
 You should do this on the bottom edge of the window.
 Proceed to drive in roofing nails using a hammer.
 Ensure that you push them eight inches in the middle of the nailing slot.
 Loosely do the nailing such that the J molding can slide back and forth to provide room for expansion and contraction.